learn-co-students/debugging-with-pry-v-000/README.md

 ## What Is Pry?

 Pry is another Ruby REPL with some added functionality.
 When you enter IRB, you are entering a brand new interactive environment.
-Any code you want to play with in IRB, you can write in IRB or copy and paste into IRB.
+Any code you want to play with in IRB, you have to write in IRB or copy and paste into IRB.
 Pry, on the other hand, is like a REPL that you can inject into your program.

 Pry is far more flexible than IRB.
 Once you install the Pry library (via the Pry gem—we'll walk through installation in a bit), you can use the following line `binding.pry` anywhere in your code.